CopernicaMarketingSoftware/Documentation/SMTPeter/features/sender-domains.md

-sign an email, so that nobody can modify mails, and receivers can verify that a message was really sent by the person who claims to be the sender (this is DKIM), a technology (2) to list the servers that have permission to send out emai for a certain domain (this is SPF), and (3) a technology that receivers can use to find out what they should do in case the DKIM or SPF checks fail (this is DMARC).
+sign an email, so that nobody can modify mails, and receivers can verify that a message was really sent by the person who claims to be the sender (this is DKIM), a technology (2) to list the servers that have permission to send out email for a certain domain (this is SPF), and (3) a technology that receivers can use to find out what they should do in case the DKIM or SPF checks fail (this is DMARC).

-DKIM, SPF and DMARC all use the Domain Name System (DNS, the technology to turn domain names into IP addresses, and to store other domain name related information), and it is therefore up to you to add records to your DNS configuration to enable this for your emails.
+DKIM, SPF and DMARC all use the Domain Name System (DNS, the technology to turn domain names into IP addresses, and to store other domain name related information), and it is therefore up to you as the domain owner to add records to your DNS configuration to enable this for your emails.
 Setting up these DKIM, SPF and DMARC records can sometimes be troublesome.
 This is exactly where SMTPeter helps you, because if you tell SMTPeter that you want to send out mail from a certain domain, we will show you exactly what type of DNS records you have to copy-and-paste into your DNS configuration tool.

 To learn more about these technologies, we recommend to take a look at the offical protocol specifications: